How to Do Technical SEO in 2020 [Free Checklist]

 The on-page SEO means how well your website pages are optimized for attracting organic traffic from the search engines.
 Meaning, the website pages must have the right keywords, the copy is well-written, pages are fast enough for better user experience, and the overall look of the website is appealing.
 Moreover, your website pages must be internally linked properly to keep the search engine bots as well as the users engaged on the website.
 The more a website visitor spends time on your website, the better it’s considered in the SEO world, especially if the visitor has come from the search engine.

 On the other hand, off-page SEO consists of everything that is happening outside of the website.
 For instance, it involves where your website is being linked and how reputed those other websites are.
 In other words, when a website linking to your website, it’s considered an inbound link and when your website is linking out to someone else’s website, then it’s called an outbound link.
 Moreover, both the quality and quantity of the links matter in this regard.
+The domain authority is usually used for checking the quality of the link.
+If you get a backlink, use a bulk DA checker to see the authority of the other site from where you get the link.

 Search Engine Optimization Checklist [for 2020]